andrewfraley/arris_cable_modem_stats/README.md

 In October of 2021, Comcast again deployed new firmware that changed how authentication is handled.
 The old login method is no longer supported, but if you are with a different carrier and still need the old login functionality, use release v1.2.0.
 I have no way to test the old auth scheme, which is why it's no longer supported.

+## InfluxDB 1.x vs 2.x
+This supports both InfluxDB 1.x and InfluxDB 2.x.
+See the Config Settings below for options.
+With InfluxDB 1.x, ```influx_host``` is the only required setting if your Influx server does not require authentication.
+It will attempt to create the database if it doesn't exist.
+For InfluxDB 2.x, change ```influx_major_version``` to ```2```, and also supply your url, org, bucket, and token with write access with the appropriate settings outlined below.

 ## Run with Docker